ppanza/My-Portfolio/README.md

 <!-- Video text -->
 	<div class="Video_Text">
-		<h1 style="color:white;">PEACE PANZA's Portfolio</h1>
+		<h1 style="color:white;">Favorite Quote </h1>
 			<p>
 				<strong>
 					<center>
-						<q>The computer programmer is a creator of universes for which he alone is the lawgiver.
+						<q>"The computer programmer is a creator of universes for which he alone is the lawgiver.
 						<br>No playwright, no stage director, no emperor, however powerful, has ever exercised such absolute authority to arrange a stage or
-						<br>field of battle and to command such unswervingly dutiful actors or troops.
+						<br>field of battle and to command such unswervingly dutiful actors or troops".
 						</q>
 						<br>-Joseph Weizenbaum<br>
 						<br>